jroesch/dda/resources/report.md

 # Introduction

-In deciding on a topic for our project was hard as we wanted something interesting, and challenging.
+Deciding on a topic for our project was hard as we wanted something that was both interesting,and challenging.
 We wanted there to be sufficient motivation for continuing with it in the future.
 Given our backgrounds and interest in functional languages, we wanted to do something that brought together ideas from programming languages, optimization, and functional programming in a single project.